This go-to shrimp recipe for Garlic Butter Shrimp recipe makes an easy and quick meal or appetizer that looks fancy.

 - Fresh parsley — or herb of your choice.
 Cilantro and basil work as well.

 - Optional: add a pinch of red pepper flakes for some heat.
-You can also add some ground onions.
-But for me only salt and pepper with the garlic butter sauce is already enough and very flavorful.
+You can also add some ground onions, garlic powder or bay seasoning.

 - Thaw shrimp completely in the refrigerator before cooking.

-- Heat a skillet over medium-high heat with olive oil.
+- Heat a cast iron skillet (non-stick pan works too) over medium-high heat with olive oil.
 Add the shrimp and season well.

 Recipe tip

-If the shrimp start turning white, they are overcooked.
+If the shrimp starts turning white, it’s overcooked.
 Over cooked shrimp will be rubbery, so don’t let them cook too long.

 How To Store Leftovers

-- To Freeze: It will last in the freezer for about three months.
-Be sure to use an airtight container so the shrimp doesn’t take on any odors from the fridge.
+- To Freeze: This garlic butter shrimp will last in the freezer for about three months.
+I like to use an airtight container, so the shrimp doesn’t take on any odors from the fridge.

-- To reheat: To reheat the meal, you can toss it in a pan over low heat.
-If it has been frozen, be sure to thaw it before reheating.
+- To reheat: To reheat the meal, I prefer to toss it in a pan over low heat.
+If you have frozen it, be sure to thaw it before reheating.
 Shrimp does not reheat well in the microwave.

 More Shrimp Recipes: